What You Could Buy With $100 the Year You Were Born

 - What you could buy with $100: One DNA testing kit

-At the moment, you can no longer expect to purchase 70 cartons of cigarettes or 33 Barbies for $100.
-However, there are plenty of things you can buy now that weren’t an option when brand-name dolls were cheap and smoking was almost unlimited.
-For instance, you can purchase the 23andMe Ancestry Service for $99, allowing you to learn a bit more about your DNA family.
+You can no longer expect to purchase 70 cartons of cigarettes or 33 Barbies for $100.
+However, last year you could purchase the 23andMe Ancestry Service for $99, allowing you to learn a bit more about your DNA family.

 Photo disclaimer: Some of the photos might not reflect the specific products described in this article.